-Bibi Need's Trump's Help Countering Iran in Syria
+Bibi Needs Trump's Help Countering Iran in Syria

 Shadow Government

-Bibi Need’s Trump’s Help Countering Iran in Syria
+Bibi Needs Trump’s Help Countering Iran in Syria

 Restraining Tehran is in the interest of both Israel and the United States.